 Another thing worth mentioning is that Google Duo is ad-free.
-It’s not the only app of its kind that doesn’t contain advertising, but it’s definitely in the minority.
+It’s not the only app of its kind without ads, but it’s definitely in the minority.
 Signal is also ad-free.
 Meanwhile, Skype, Viber, and Messenger all contain ads.
-There are no ads in WhatsApp as of now, but that may change soon.
+There are no ads on WhatsApp as of now, but that may change soon.

 When it comes to group calls, Google Duo used to allow up to 12 people to join in on the fun.
-Said number has been increased to 32 since mid-June.
-This isn’t class-leading, but it is competing well against the competition.
+That number increased to 32 in mid-June.
+This isn’t class-leading, but it competes well against the competition.
 Viber supports up to 20 people, while WhatsApp allows for eight.
 Skype is the most generous with its support for up to 50 people.

 Google Duo call quality

-All the features in the world don’t matter if the call quality of an app is bad.
+All the features in the world don’t matter if the call quality is bad.
 This is where Duo should shine based on the fact Google says it’s “the highest quality video calling app” you can get.

 I decided to put this to the test.
 I made video calls with Google Duo, Viber, Skype, Signal, and WhatsApp to see how big of a difference there is between them.